wp-plugins/wp-math-captcha/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.8 =
-* New: Italian translation, thanks to Alessandro Fiorotto
+* Fix: Strict Standards warnings on some server setups.